Olin-Rice Science Center, Room 222

 Timeline and Institutional Procedures

 These deadlines are intended to facilitate progress toward a successful Honors paper.
+The official college honors program deadlines are found here: Macalester College Honors Program.
 In all cases, college deadlines supersede the ones below, and are firm.
 December graduates must arrange suitable deadlines one semester earlier on an individual basis.

 - Application to Department: last day of April (Junior year)